Updated: May 30, 2023

 You can support the arts or reconstruction of national heritage by making a minimum investment of €250,000.
 This is reduced to €200,000 if investing in a low-density area.

 Important note: Recently, Portugal updated its Golden Visa Program and rolled out certain changes, especially in the investment criteria section.
-To know more about the changes, you can read our article: Understanding the Portugal Golden Visa Changes 2022
+You can find out more here.

 Portugal Golden Visa: Documents Required